simulogics/prosperousuniverse-docs/content/wiki/efficiency-factors/_index.md

 The days indicated above relate to a single building.
 Operating two buildings in the same industry, i.e. within the same Expertise category, will cut the required time in half, operating three will bring it down to a third etc. This also happens when both buildings are part of the same Production Line, e.g. two (three, four, five...)
 Farmsteads will bring the time down equally.

-The bonus granted by an expert is a fixed value which is simply added to the workforce's efficiency.
-For example, a workforce operating at 90% efficiency will operate at 102.48% efficiency once 3 experts are activated at the base.
+The bonus granted by an expert is a fixed value which is simply multiplied with the workforce's efficiency.
+For example, a workforce operating at 90% efficiency will operate at 101.2% efficiency once 3 experts are activated at the base. `90% * (100% + 12.48%) = 101.2%`

 ### Soil fertility